Miss Gay America: Mr. Gay All-American

 The Mr. Gay All-American Contest was founded by Norma Kristie, Inc. in 1983 by the operators of Miss Gay America, Norman Jones and Carmel Santiago (Lady Baronessa, Miss Gay America 1974).
 The MGAA Contest was started to provide a venue for gay men to showcase their intellect, community service, and talent.
 It launched careers in professional entertainment for many young gay men.
 MGAA was the first contest of its kind, and its winner was considered to be the co-titleholder to Miss Gay America.

 In 1995, Jones sold the Mr. Gay All-American Contest to Gib Hauersperger, who had been the contest director since the death of Carmel Santiago.
 Hauersperger operated the pageant until his retirement in 1999.
 Paul Lopez (Mr. Gay All-American 2000) operated the contest from 1999 to 2003, when Richard Greer (Mr. Gay All-American 1999) assumed the directorial role.
 John Beebe (Mr. Gay All-American 1996) succeeded Greer as director.
 In 2009, Beebe and Hauersperger announced that the Mr. Gay All-American Contest system would cease operations indefinitely.

 Mr. Gay America

 In January 2017, Mad Angel Entertainment announced the return of Mr. Gay All-American as Mr. Gay America.
+Mr. Gay America operated for three years under Mad Angel Entertainment before being sold following the COVID-19 pandemic in 2020 to Prideland Productions who operated it until 2024.

+Gay America Esquire

+In April 2025, Mad Angel Entertainment in association with KC Sunshine Entertainment (lead by Mr. Gay America 2022 KC Sunshine) debuted the Gay America Esquire division.
+This division would take the place of Mr. Gay America.
+Mr. Gay America 2024 Kristofer Inez Onyx assumed the inaugural title of Gay America Esquire 2025.